bitkid/ksparql/README.md

 ./gradlew test
 ```

-the stardog tests are set to @Disabled, if you want to run them in your IDE install docker and run
+the stardog tests are set to @Disabled, if you want to run them in your IDE install docker, run

 ```shell
 ./start_stardog.sh
 ```

+and create a database called test (i use stardog studio for that)

 ## license